Haut-Uélé

 Haut-Uélé (French for "Upper Uélé") is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Haut-Uélé, Bas-Uélé, Ituri, and Tshopo provinces are the result of the dismemberment of the former Orientale province.
 Haut-Uélé was formed from the Haut-Uélé district whose town of Isiro was elevated to capital city of the new province.

+Geography

+Haut-Uélé is located in the northeastern Democratic Republic of the Congo.
+It borders the provinces of Ituri and Tshopo to the south, Ituri to the east, Bas-Uélé to the west, and has international borders with South Sudan and the Central African Republic to the north.
+The northern part of Haut-Uélé has a tropical savanna climate while the southern part has a tropical monsoon climate, according to the Köppen–Geiger climate classification.

 Administration

-The principal communities are Niangara, Dungu, Faradje, Watsa, Rungu, Isiro and Wamba.

-The capital of the province is the town of Isiro.